Arm-China/Compass_NPU_Driver/Linux/driver/kmd/README.txt

 Note that the higher 32 bits of the base address of SoC SRAM should be equal to that of the reserved DRAM.
 This ensures all the reuse buffers to share the same ASID parameters.

+If host CPUs on your SoC have no access to a SRAM region (but your NPUs have), it is unnecessary to reserve a SRAM region in DTS.
+If you still do this, please ensure that the following macro is set to be 0:

+    in armchina-aipu/config.h: AIPU_CONFIG_HOST_MAP_SRAM

+By default, this macro is 0.
+You should set 1 if your CPUs also have access to SRAM and you wish to enable the sram management by driver.
+If set, driver will map the address to virtual space and sram allocations from userspace will be enabled.

 3.1.4.4 DTCM
 ------------
 AIPU Data Tightly Coupled Memory (DTCM) is an address space for high-speed accessing (like SRAM) on